I remember when I bought my first electric guitar.

 Many inexperienced guitarists wonder whether they could just plug their headphones into a guitar and get the sound going without any hassle or delay.

 The problem is that most guitars have passive electronics, meaning that there’s no power source and that they’re not actually picking up the vibration of the strings.

 At the same time, most headphones are passive as well, meaning that there’s no power in them either.
-But even if you’re using a guitar with active electronics, like most good metal guitars, or any kind of headphones with a built-in preamp, the sound would still be far from what you’d expect.
+But even if you’re using a guitar with active electronics, or any kind of headphones with a built-in preamp, the sound would still be far from what you’d expect.

 This is why many amp manufacturers make specialized headphone amps.
 On one side, they plug into the guitar, and on the other, they have a headphone output.
 They’re not only useful for practice sessions, but they also provide you with a pleasurable tone that emulates what you’d get with a standard conventional guitar amplifier.
 What’s more, they’re very cheap and compact.